 • In the past many developing couneradication requires generation of em- tries had been affected by structural ployment, which includes jobs in the adjustment policies that included urban areas and livelihoods in the rural growth-contracting macro-economic areas.
-This requires job-intensive eco-policies, better known today as austerinomic growth.
+This requires job-intensive eco- policies, better known today as austerinomic growth.
 Economic growth in ty measures including severe budget macro-economic cuts that depressed effective demand policies that are oriented towards and prevented spending for social development; these austerity measures are still advocated by the IMF to many developing countries.

-- The structural adjustment policies also included sudden and extreme trade liberalisation policies that reduced tariffs in developing countries, which led to the closure or reduction of small farms and local industries in many developing countries.
+• The structural adjustment policies also included sudden and extreme trade liberalisation policies that reduced tariffs in developing countries, which led to the closure or reduction of small farms and local industries in many developing countries.
 The loss of jobs and livelihoods was a major cause of poverty.
-This extreme import liberalisation is still on the agenda of free trade agreements, that asks the developing countries to cut 80 to 100 per cent of all their tariffs to zero, over a ten-year implementation period, with a significant number upfront. - The TRIPS agreement in the WTO also mandated that developing countries introduce strict IPR regimes, that affected prices of essentials especially medicines, making some of them beyond the reach of the low and middle income groups. - The global financial crisis in 2007-2010 that originated in the Western countries had a significant adverse effect on developing countries through reduction in exports, fall in commodity prices, reduced tourism, and reduced commercial credit.
+This extreme import liberalisation is still on the agenda of free trade agreements, that asks the developing countries to cut 80 to 100 per cent of all their tariffs to zero, over a ten-year implementation period, with a significant number upfront.

+• The TRIPS agreement in the WTO also mandated that developing countries introduce strict IPR regimes, that affected prices of essentials especially medicines, making some of them beyond the reach of the low and middle income groups.

+• The global financial crisis in 2007-2010 that originated in the Western countries had a significant adverse effect on developing countries through reduction in exports, fall in commodity prices, reduced tourism, and reduced commercial credit.
 The growth rates of most developing countries were significantly reduced.

-Therefore there should also be goals at the level of the international system that include: (1) loan and aid conditions including during bailouts that provide policy space to be provided to developing countries to have macro-economic policies and fiscal policies that give priority to growth and social development, and not onedimensional in inflation-targeting or "austerity policies" and steep cuts in budgets; (2) a favourable trading system including multilateral trade rules and bilateral/regional trade arrangements, that are oriented towards the needs of the poor (such as small farmers and the urban poor) in developing countries; thus goals such as promoting small farmers' livelihoods, food security and rural development and permitting subsidies for poor farmers in developing countries in trade rules are important; (3) sufficient financing for development, including during periods of external shocks or unfa(4) establishing an effective system for or economic goals. resolution of external debt problems in means of implementation are also cru-financial resources and technology acmechanism to assist developing coun- mental dimension of poverty eradica- include the issues raised above such as tries address significant falls in com- tion. modity prices; (6) international mechanisms to assist developing countries affected by the global recessionary conditions.
+Therefore there should also be goals at the level of the international system that include: (1) loan and aid conditions including during bailouts that provide policy space to be provided to developing countries to have macro-economic policies and fiscal policies that give priority to growth and social development, and not onedimensional in inflation-targeting or "austerity policies" and steep cuts in budgets; (2) a favourable trading system including multilateral trade rules and bilateral/regional trade arrangements, that are oriented towards the needs of the poor (such as small farmers and the urban poor) in developing countries; thus goals such as promoting small farmers' livelihoods, food security and rural development and permitting subsidies for poor farmers in developing countries in trade rules are important; (3) sufficient financing for development, including during periods of external shocks or unfavourable conditions such as commodi- as they do not want to divert scarce section in the issue of poverty eradica-(4) establishing an effective system for or economic goals. tries address significant falls in com- tion. modity prices; (6) international mechanisms to assist developing countries affected by the global recessionary conditions.